Table of Contents

 - Install the PostgreSQL driver for Go:

-$ go get github.com/lib/pq
+$ go get github.com/lib/pq - Update the

-function to fetch data from the PostgreSQL database:import ( "database/sql" _ "github.com/lib/pq" ) const ( host = "localhost" port = 5432 user = "your-username" password = "your-password" dbname = "your-dbname" ) func getUsers(w http.ResponseWriter, r *http.Request) { connStr := fmt.Sprintf("host=%s port=%d user=%s "+ "password=%s dbname=%s sslmode=disable", host, port, user, password, dbname) db, err := sql.Open("postgres", connStr) if err != nil { log.Fatal(err) } defer db.Close() rows, err := db.Query("SELECT id, name, email FROM users") if err != nil { log.Fatal(err) } defer rows.Close() users := []User{} for rows.Next() { var user User err := rows.Scan(&user.ID, &user.Name, &user.Email) if err != nil { log.Fatal(err) } users = append(users, user) } json.NewEncoder(w).Encode(users) }
+getUsersfunction to fetch data from the PostgreSQL database:import ( "database/sql" _ "github.com/lib/pq" ) const ( host = "localhost" port = 5432 user = "your-username" password = "your-password" dbname = "your-dbname" ) func getUsers(w http.ResponseWriter, r *http.Request) { connStr := fmt.Sprintf("host=%s port=%d user=%s "+ "password=%s dbname=%s sslmode=disable", host, port, user, password, dbname) db, err := sql.Open("postgres", connStr) if err != nil { log.Fatal(err) } defer db.Close() rows, err := db.Query("SELECT id, name, email FROM users") if err != nil { log.Fatal(err) } defer rows.Close() users := []User{} for rows.Next() { var user User err := rows.Scan(&user.ID, &user.Name, &user.Email) if err != nil { log.Fatal(err) } users = append(users, user) } json.NewEncoder(w).Encode(users) } - Restart the server and visit

-.
+http://localhost:8000/users.
 Now, the data will be fetched from the PostgreSQL database.

 Frontend Development